kgisl/pythonFDP/manual/lab6-kgashok.py.md

 1. How will you rewrite the function `getMaxNumber()` using the in-built function `max` (https://docs.python.org/3/library/functions.html?highlight=max#max)?
 2. Can you reduce the function to a one-liner?

+## Bonus 3

+1. How will you find out the 2nd largest number in the list of numbers?
+Take into consideration that the list may contain duplicate numbers as well.